Skip to main content

 " Really?
 Now, will we stand here or go?"

 " I called up Hansa Mausi and she said I can take you out and so I let the car go."
-He had this half a smile on his face that always made her heart beat faster.
+He had this half smile on his face that always made her heart beat faster.

 " What?
 But...
 But... what about work?"

 " I took the rest of the day off.
-It's my father's company you know?"
+It's my father's company, you know?"

-" Pratap, it might be your father's company but you are an employee, this is so irresponsible!"
+" Pratap, it might be your father's company, but you are an employee; this is so irresponsible!"
 She was angry.
 This was totally unexpected.
 He was taken aback.

-" It's just a day Roshni, you are overreacting!"
+" It's just a day, Roshni, you are overreacting!"

 " You look perfect, let's get ice cream at least."
 He pleaded.

 " No, go back to the office now!"
-That was like order as she stared at him angrily.
+That was like an order as she stared at him angrily.

 " Fine!
 You know what.
 Do what you want!
 I came here not to hear your lectures!"
 He was angry and trying to calm himself.
 He didn't want to shout at her.

 " Lectures?
 It's been a week since you haven't met me, and that's fine.
-Work comes first, I didn't invite you here, you came on your own."
+Work comes first.
+I didn't invite you here; you came on your own."

 " What the hell is wrong with you?"
 He looked at her in pain."
 Why are you pushing me away?"

 " Ohh god!
 You are talking like a mother.
 Just go!"
 Both were irritated and confused.
 Roshni at his behaviour and Pratap at her lectures.
 Roshni stopped an auto and got in. " Palm Avenue."
 She ordered.
-He saw the auto go away, leaving a trail of smoke. " Am not going to talk to you until you say sorry!"
+He saw the auto go away, leaving a trail of smoke.
+"I'm not going to talk to you until you say sorry!"
 He murmured under his breath.

-Back in the office, he was restless, why did she behave so rudely?
+Back in the office, he was restless.
+Why did she behave so rudely?
 He moved across his father's chamber restlessly.
 His father came in and was surprised to see him there.

 " Weren't You with Roshni?"